pnp/blog/content/post/how-to-use-a-custom-connector-in-power-automate.md

 ### Use the custom connector in our flow

-Now it\'s time to build our flow
+Now it's time to build our flow

 ####  Trigger flic

 \
 As already said, we want the flic button to be our trigger\
-You can choose, if you want this flow to be triggered by any event type or if you want to save the two other event types for other flows.\
+You can choose, if you want this flow to be triggered by any event type or if you want to save the two other event types for other flows.
 Now we want to get the current song from our shiny new Custom connector:

 ####  Get current song